Solar power in the United Arab Emirates: Abu Dhabi

 In 2013, the Shams solar power station, a 100-megawatt (MW) concentrated solar power (CSP) plant near Abu Dhabi became operational.
 The US$600 million Shams 1 is the largest CSP plant outside the United States and Spain and is expected to be followed by two more stations, Shams 2 and Shams 3.

 Masdar City in Abu Dhabi was designed to be the most environmentally sustainable city in the world.
 Power is generated by a 10 MW solar PV power plant located on site and 1 MW of rooftop solar panels.
-Originally planned to have all rooftop panels, it was found easier to clean the sand off ground mounted panels at a single location.It Is located on Abu Dhabi.
+Originally planned to have all rooftop panels, it was found easier to clean the sand off ground mounted panels at a single location.
+It Is located on Abu Dhabi.

 In 2020 the 2 GW Al Dhafra Solar project was announced by the Abu Dhabi Electricity and Water Authority.
-A consortium led by France's EDF and China's Jinko Solar will build the 20 km2 PV plant in the Al Dhafra region, about 35km south of Abu Dhabi City, using bifacial (dual-sided) crystalline technology.
+A consortium led by France's EDF and China's Jinko Solar will build the 20 km2 PV plant in the Al Dhafra region, about 35 km south of Abu Dhabi City, using bifacial (dual-sided) crystalline technology.
 It will offer the lowest solar energy tariff in the world - AED4.97 fils/kWh (US1.35 cents/kWh).
-It is due to be commissioned in 2022.
+The plant was officially opened in November 2023.
+It is jointly owned by Abu Dhabi National Energy Company with a 40% share, and Masdar, EDF Renewables and Chinese equipment supplier Jinko Power with 20% each.

+Khazna Data center which is a data processing and storage centre in Abu Dhabi labeled AUH 6 has all of its electricity provided by Solar power.
+Masdar corp, a state owned renewable energy company was contracted to create the necessary infrastructure with 7 MW generated by the on site solar PV plant.

+Furthermore, State owned Ghantoot desalination plant in Abu Dhabi is also powered by solar power.
+Desalination consumes a lot of energy, using a renewable source of energy for this key infrastructure facility strengthens its water security.

+ADNOC Distribution, which is the largest Petrol & Diesel retailer in the UAE plans to install solar panels on the roofs of its 502 gas stations across the country.
+This would "decarbonize their operations up to 25%" according to ADNOC.
+Many more key infrastructure facilities in Abu Dhabi are planned to go solar for their energy needs in the future.